mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### Exploration of GDPs as mid-level construct in relation to other conceptions of abstraction in computing education research

-#### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking) - THE HYPOTHESIS
+#### Design patterns as a intermediate-level, pedagogical framework - THE HYPOTHESIS

 This direction of the findings of the last chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.